Cubs vs. Reds Player Props Betting Odds

-Oddsmakers have set player props for Nico Hoerner, Spencer Steer and others when the Chicago Cubs host the Cincinnati Reds at Wrigley Field on Tuesday at 8:05 PM ET.
+Player prop betting options for Nico Hoerner, Spencer Steer and others are available in the Chicago Cubs-Cincinnati Reds matchup at Wrigley Field on Wednesday, starting at 8:05 PM ET.

 Bet on this matchup or its props with BetMGM!